kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 * __regop__ Either register for other side or a __constant value for unary operations__ (`/1` etc).
 * __rm__ Register used for the addressing mode.

-Please note that for unary, instructions the encoding will be like `/4` which means that regop must be 4.
+Please note that for unary instructions the encoding will be like `/4` which means that regop must be 4.
 An example of this is shown with the encoding of the `call r/m64` instruction.

 The code below encodes the __ModRM__ byte.
 ```c